SamMed05/sm_blog/_posts/2024-04-23-the-future-of-creativity-with-ai.md

 When these people at the beginning of their careers found an obstacle on their way, they (quite intuitively) had to learn the skills to overcome it.
 They mostly had to do it themselves, watch a tutorial, or ask an educator or a friend, but still, they had to dedicate some time to learn the necessary technical skills to express their creativity in the best way.

-Sticking to this music industry example, I can tell you an experience of mine related to that.
+Before talking about AI, though, I want to a bit more context by telling you about a related experience of mine.

 ## The importance of mistakes for reaching creativity